Poyo-SSB/tetrio-bot-docs/Ribbon.md

 ### `0x45` Standard id tag

-A packet beginning in `0x45` is a standard packet and everything after the first byte can be unpacked and processed.
+A packet beginning with `0x45` is a standard packet and everything after the first byte can be unpacked and processed.

 ```
 +------+==============+